uglasmeyer/ocean/README.md

 If these prerequisites are fulfilled on the Linux machine you can use the cmake system as follows:
-- change to the Cmake directory of the source code distribution
+- change to the Cmake directory of the source code distribution (it uses pwd),
 - check the file CMakeLists.txt.

-By default it will create a binary distribution in userHOME/OceanDev Check also the correctness of include dirctory Qt6.
+By default it will create a binary distribution in HOME/OceanDev .
+Check also the correctness of include dirctory Qt6 .

 - Enter the command: cmake CMakeLists.txt

 if this was successful,
 - Enter the command: make